kpuka/SIMAH/_posts/2021-08-16-randomization.md

 mylist <- blockrand(n=100,            # specify the total sample size
                     num.levels = 2,   # specify the number of groups
                     block.sizes = 2)  # specify the nuber of different blocks to use
+mylist (will print the randomization list)

+# For simple randomization, set block.sizes=1
+# The smallest block size will be determined by the number of groups (num.levels), and each subsequent block size will be a multiple of that.
+If num.levels=3 and block.sizes=3, the block sizes will be 3, 6, 9.
+# To specify a constant block size (e.g. size 4), then block.sizes=c(2,2)

 head(mylist,5)

 ```